 WHERE TO STAY FOR ONE WEEK IN MALLORCA

 There’s no shortage of coastal (and inland) towns in Mallorca to stay in, but since this is a Mallorca itinerary without a car, I wanted to base myself in Palma de Mallorca and take day trips.

 For the dates of my trip, I could only find the right accommodation for me in the nearby town of El Arenal.

 It is a popular tourist coastal town that didn’t exactly have the vibe I was looking for, but I made the most of it (and I did like its beach).
 I used bus 23 to get to Palma’s center and bus 25 to get to Palma’s central bus station.

-I stayed at Hotel Gracia in El Arenal, but I suggest you find accommodation in Palma if possible, but note that it can be pricier.
+I stayed at Hotel Gracia in El Arenal, but I suggest you find accommodation in Palma if possible, though note that it can be pricier.

 In terms of places to stay in Palma, check out the highly-rated options I found, like: